Rachnicrice/data-structures-and-algorithms/README.md

 The problem domain for this challenge was to create an instance method that found the maximum value present on a binary tree.

 ## Approach & Efficiency
-This function is going to have an O(n) runtime because it will need to check each node in the input tree.
-However it does have an O(1) time complexity since I am only returning one value.
+This function is going to have an O(n) time complexity because it will need to check each node in the tree.
+However it does have an O(1) space complexity since I am only returning one value.

 ## API
 - find_Maximum_Value